Skip to content

 Notice

-Corcomroe Cistercian Abbey is a state-owned free National Monument in the care of the Office of Public Works
+Corcomroe Cistercian Abbey is a state-owned National Monument in the care of the Office of Public Works

 *approach to the site is along a narrow, but passable road*